TNOCS/csWeb/csServerComp/OfflineSearch/readme.md

 looking for projects.
 For each project, a new file is created, offline_search_results.json, in the same folder as the project.json.

-The OfflineSearchResults class:
+The OfflineSearchManager class:

 - Runs when node.js starts up
+- Scans the projects.json for local projects
+- Starts an OfflineSearcher for each project in projects found

+The OfflineSearcher

 - Scans the project.json for local layers and parses each of them
+- Builds an OfflineSearchResult with
+- Saves the OfflineSearchResult.

-- Builds an array with source layer files: layer_id, title (for display), path, file_size, last_write_date
+    - An array with source layer files: layer_id, title (for display), path, file_size, last_write_date
     - Is configered with a list of stop words that should be excluded from the index.
     - Is configured with the property names it needs to include in the search.
 These property names are also saved.
     - Builds an index list based on these property names
     - Each entry in the index contains a reference to: the layer, the feature, and the property name

+The OfflineSearchDirective

+- Retreives the OfflineSearchResult file (async)
+- Uses it for locating search requests: found results are returned using the layer name & feature name.